andrewgwallace/github_branch_workflow/README.md

 $ git commit -m "Add navigation menu"
 ```

 I’m finished with my work and am ready to have it pulled into the master branch.
-I push my add_nav branch to GitHub, setting the upstream for this branch with -u...
+I push my `add_nav` branch to GitHub, setting the upstream for this branch with `-u`...

 ```
 $ git push -u origin add_nav